- Forrester created another TCO/ROI study that was paid for by SAP.

 It was later learned that the Schweizer Post S/4HANA implementation rose to $84 million.

 It is curious.
-We keep teaching statistics and talking about math’s importance, but we don’t seem to have research entities where you can be employed to use this math honestly.
+We keep teaching statistics and talking about the importance of math, but we don’t seem to have research entities where you can use this math honestly.
 Forrester can publish a study with three rigged case studies, and it goes with little notice.
 Math + lying does not lead anywhere.

 Sales Orders are Entered in Manually?